-We hope that professionals within the Hydrographic sector appreciate the opportunity and benefits of this scheme: promotion of the highest levels of Hydrographic expertise, improved recognition of skills and experience and supporting a clear professional development route.
+Since the initial scheme outline was developed during 2020, the IFHS have welcomed and incorporated significant feedback from multiple parties, including the FIG/IHO/ICA International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC) and key industry groups to further improve the scheme.
+We hope that professionals within the Hydrographic sector appreciate the opportunity and benefits of this scheme: promotion of the highest levels of hydrographic expertise, improved recognition of skills and experience and supporting a clear professional development route.
 We are also confident that organisations will recognise these same advantages, while expanding the pool of professionals within a rigorous framework and increasing the number of accredited professionals that can be deployed.
-This scheme will provide a framework for contracting organisations to measure a set of minimum standards for individual professionals.

-Finally, we would like to thank our HPAS Working Group and the many individuals who have enthusiastically supported the development of the scheme, as well as the multiple organisations that have already endorsed our initiative.
+Finally, we would like to thank our HPAS Working Group and the many individuals who have enthusiastically supported the development of the scheme, IBSC, who Recognised the scheme in 2022 and the multiple organisations that have already endorsed our initiative.

 Eric Langlois David Parker

 President Chief Executive

-International Federation of Hydrographic The Hydrographic Society UK and Ireland
+International Federation of Hydrographic The Hydrographic Society UK & Ireland

 Societies (IFHS) (THS:UKI)